Glossary of dance moves: Cross-body lead

 Cross-body lead is a common and useful move in Latin dances such as salsa, mambo, rumba and cha-cha-cha.
 Basically, the leader, on counts 2 and 3 of their basic step (assuming dancing on 1), does a quarter-left turn (90° counter-clockwise) while still holding on to the follower.
 On counts 4 and 5, the follower is led forward across the leader, i.e., firmly led with the leader's right hand on their back, so that the follower travels across to turn and face the opposite direction they were originally facing.
 At the same time, the leader does another quarter-left turn as necessary in order to follow the follower and face them.
 At the end of the move, the dancers have their positions exchanged.

 The cross-body lead can be done with single-hand or double hand hold, with or without a follower's underarm turn, or leading the follower to do a free spin.

 Dos-à-dos / dosado

 Dosado is a circular movement where two people, who are initially facing each other, walk around each other without or almost without turning, i.e., facing in the same direction (same wall) all the time.

 Double reverse spin

 The double reverse spin is a full left (counter-clockwise) turn in one measure of music.
 It is danced in waltz, quickstep and tango.

 Enchufla

 This is a dance movement common in salsa, where the two dance partners facing each other change positions.
 The dance partners keep contact with one or two hands while stepping to rotate concentrically over 180 degrees around the same point in opposite directions.

+F–K

 Feather step

 The feather step is a basic figure in International Style foxtrot, in which the leader makes three or four steps forward, with the third one (right foot) done outside the follower.